paulcockrell/hutchison-animals/README.md

 Hutchison Animals is a simple Animal management application.

-It has a ReactJS UI for users to manage their lists of Animals, groups and breeds.
+It has a basic UI, built with ReactJS for users to manage their lists of Animals, groups and breeds.

 The backend service is a simple Crystal application making use of the Kemal framework.